S3 Savage: Motherboard integrated chipsets

 As a result of being sold to VIA in 2001, development of discrete Savage graphics cards was eventually discontinued.
 The dominant GPU market share once held by S3, now fell primarily to NVIDIA with its GeForce line, and ATI's Radeon series.
 Savage hardware designs migrated into integrated motherboard graphics.
 In this respect at least, S3's economical use of transistors proved highly advantageous.
 For example, the Savage 4 design became part of an identical integrated GPU in the Twister chipset.

 Eventually, hybrid Savage4/Savage2000 'ProSavage' IGP designs became part of VIA chipsets such as the KM133, PL133T, PM133T, KM266, P4M266, and KM333.
 The ProSavage designs were derived from a combination of the 3D component of Savage4 and 2D from Savage 2000.
 Variants called SuperSavage MX & IX were used in notebooks as well.
-A ProSavage-DDR design also exists; the only improvement is DDR memory support - shared with the CPU/system.
-(The video memory can be set from 8mb to 32mb but this decreases the system's ram size.
-For example, if your system ram is 512MB and you set your video memory to 32MB, the operating system will read only 480MB ram.)
+A ProSavage-DDR design also exists; the only improvement is DDR memory support, which is a configurable 8 - 32MB portion taken from the system's main memory.

 The Savage / ProSavage IGP range was superseded by the Castle Rock (CLE266) IGP, which later was christened VIA UniChrome.
 UniChrome continued to be marginally improved evolving into the UniChrome Pro and UniChrome Pro II designs.